Jeremy Evans: Panathinaikos (2021–2022)

 On August 21, 2021, Evans signed with Panathinaikos of the Greek Basket League and the EuroLeague, penning a one-year deal.
 In 28 Greek Basket League games, he averaged 6.8 points, 4.3 rebounds and 0.7 blocks, playing around 17 minutes per contest.
 Additionally, in 32 EuroLeague games, he averaged 5.5 points, 3 rebounds and 0.5 blocks, playing around 16 minutes per contest.

-Paris Basketball (2022–present)
+Paris Basketball (2022–2023)

-On October 18, 2022, he has signed with Paris Basketball of the LNB Pro A.
+On October 18, 2022, Evans signed with French club Paris Basketball of the LNB Pro A.

+Manama (2023)

+Evans played for Bahraini club Manama Club in 2023, and won the inaugural West Asia Super League (WASL) with the team.
+He averaged 8.3 points per game in the WASL season.

 The Basketball Tournament

 In 2017, Evans played for the Kentucky Kings of The Basketball Tournament.
 Evans averaged 21.5 PPG and 13.0 RPG to help his team advance to the second round of the tournament.
 The Basketball Tournament is an annual $2 million winner-take-all tournament broadcast on ESPN.
 In TBT 2018, he played for Eberlein Drive.
 Eberlein Drive made it to the championship game, where they lost to Overseas Elite.
+Jeremy also saw stints in TBT in 2021 with Eberlein Drive.